 Private & Customised WW2 Guided Battlefield Tours

-Battle of The Bulge Tour, 3rd Reich Guided Tour, Third Reich Tour, Holocaust Tour, Normandy Beaches/D-Day Tour, Assassination of Reinhard Heydrich/Prague Tour, Hurtgen Forest Tour, Battle for Aachen Tour, Munich & Dachau Tour, Eagle’s Nest Tour /Obersalzberg Tour, Joachim Peiper Tour, Market Garden Tour & The Siegfried Line Tour
+Battle of The Bulge Tour, Third Reich In Flames Tour, Holocaust Tour, Normandy Beaches/D-Day Tour, Assassination of Reinhard Heydrich/Prague Tour, Hell of the Hurtgen Forest Tour, Battle for Aachen Tour, Munich & Dachau Tour, Eagle’s Nest Tour /Obersalzberg Tour, Joachim Peiper Tour, Market Garden Tour & The Siegfried Line /Westwall Tour

 THE ULTIMATE WW2 BATTLEFIELD TOUR EXPERIENCE!

 My unique and exciting, private, customized, WW2 European Guided Tours, cater ideally and typically, for individuals, couples and for small groups, up to 8 people.
-2-3 day tours are better than only a one day tour, but if you insist on a one day tour, I may be able to accommodate you (depends on number of people).
-If not, I can refer you to one of my tour guide friends
+2-3 day tours are better than only a one day tour, but if you require only a one day tour, I may be able to accommodate you (depends on number of people and dates).
+If not, I can refer you to one of my professional tour guide colleagues

 Small bespoke tours are much more personal and interesting and a good way to make friends, or to share our mutual interest in WW2